tuadiel6/Reflective-EMF-REST-API/README.md

 > [!NOTE]
-> The depicted illustration presents the outcome observed when the entire model is loaded from the repository.
+> The depicted illustration presents the outcome observed on the web UI when the entire model is loaded from the repository.
 This process involves invoking two endpoints: one for loading the components and another for loading the connectors.

 <img src="https://github.com/tuadiel6/Reflective-EMF-REST-API/blob/main/Figures/S1.png" >
 <p align="center"> Fig.1.
 Load a complete model</p>